 So pretty girl would be “예쁜 여자” and pretty flower would be “예쁜 꽃”.

 Finally, what if you think something is pretty and you want to ask your friend to confirm it.
 Let’s say you’re shopping with your friend, see a nice outfit, and you want to ask “It’s pretty isn’t it?”

 예쁘지요? (ye-ppeu-ji-yo) = It’s pretty isn’t it?

 If you want to say the same thing informally, you would say “예쁘지?” (ye-ppeu-ji)

 And that’s it!
 Keep in mind that Koreans only use this for women.
-We will cover some other phrases related to appearance in future lessons!Remember that romanization is only a tool!
-Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly to have an easier time learning Korean.
+We will cover some other phrases related to appearance in future lessons!Also remember that romanization is only a tool.
+Try not to depend on it too much.
+Learning the Hangul alphabet is the key to success!

 You can always find all of our Korean infographics for free here on the blog, but you can save time by getting all of them at once with our ebook package below: